Rhein-Neckar-Arena

 Rhein-Neckar-Arena ([ˌʁaɪnˈnɛkaʁʔaˌʁeːna]), currently known as PreZero Arena and previously as Wirsol Rhein-Neckar-Arena [ˈvɪʁzɔl-] for sponsorship reasons, is a multi-purpose stadium in Sinsheim, Baden-Württemberg, Germany.
-It is used mostly for football matches and hosts the home matches of 1899 Hoffenheim.
+It is used mostly for football matches and hosts the home matches of TSG Hoffenheim.
 The stadium has a capacity of 30,150 people.
 It replaced TSG 1899 Hoffenheim's former ground, the Dietmar-Hopp-Stadion.

-The stadium is the largest in the Rhine-Neckar metropolitan area, although it is situated in a town with only 36,000 inhabitants.
+The stadium is the largest in the Rhine-Neckar metropolitan area, although it is situated in a town with only 3,600 inhabitants.

 The first competitive match was played on 31 January 2009 against FC Energie Cottbus, and ended in a 2–0 win for Hoffenheim.
 The stadium hosted international matches at the 2011 FIFA Women's World Cup.
 The Rhein-Neckar-Arena hosted the "2017 DEL Winter Game", an outdoor ice hockey game between Adler Mannheim and the Schwenningen Wild Wings on 7 January 2017.

 Traffic connection

-The Sinsheim-Museum/Arena S-Bahn stop at the Elsenz Valley Railway (Elsenztalbahn) is just over a kilometre's walk away and there are shuttle buses from Sinsheim main station.
+The Sinsheim-Museum/Arena S-Bahn stop at the Elsenz Valley Railway (Elsenztalbahn) is just over a kilometre walk away and there are shuttle buses from Sinsheim main station.
 The stadium can be reached by car via the newly built Sinsheim-Süd junction of the federal motorway 6.